How NGOs and the military keep their cool in extreme conditions

 The AC-M18 air-conditioner is a portable unit developed primarily to provide air-conditioning in temporary or transportable buildings or tents.

-The AC-M7 MKII air-conditioner is a 7kW portable unit developed primarily to provide air-conditioning in temporary or transportable buildings or tents.
+The AC-M7 air-conditioner is a 7kW portable unit developed primarily to provide air-conditioning in temporary or transportable buildings or tents.

 The AC-M11 air-conditioner is a portable unit developed primarily to provide air-conditioning in temporary or transportable buildings or tents.